htbrandao/cvv-volunteer-sidekick/README.md

 People can [volunteer](https://www.cvv.org.br/voluntario/) to take a course and aid on suicidal incoming calls.

-This work aims to cerate a artificial intelligence solution to aid those volunteers during the calls and increase their success rate on suicide prevention.
+This work aims to cerate an artificial intelligence solution to aid those volunteers during calls and increase their success rate on suicide prevention.
 ___

 For development and easier access reasons, the entirety of this work will be written in Brazilian Portuguese (PT-BR).